With Reddit’s Ban Of NFLStreams, Fans Finding New Alternatives For Thanksgiving Football

-Though Reddit banned the one-popular NFLStreams years ago, many fans are still feeling the ripple effect from the loss of the subreddit offering free streaming video of NFL games and looking for alternatives to get their football fix on Thanksgiving.
+Though Reddit banned the once-popular NFLStreams years ago, many fans are still feeling the ripple effect and looking for alternatives to get their NFL fix on Thanksgiving.

 “Our policy is to close the accounts of users, in appropriate circumstances, who have repeatedly been charged with copyright infringement,” the statement read.
 “Sometimes a repeat infringement problem is limited to one user and we close just that user’s account.
 Other times, the problem pervades a whole subreddit community and we close the subreddit.”

 Despite the crackdown, there have still been some trying to revive the concept on Reddit.
-Google search results still direct fans to subreddits offering stream links, with many of them created the day games are played and later taken down.
+Google search results still direct fans to subreddits offering stream links, with many of them created the day games are played and taken down shortly afterward.

 The loss hit fans hard, with many taking to social media each week to question where NFLStreams went.
-As The Inquisitr reported, there was a surge in attention with the start of the 2020 season, with many taking to social media to ask where NFLStreams had gone and search for alternatives.
+As The Inquisitr reported, there was a surge in attention with the start of the 2020 season, with many taking to Twitter to ask about NFLStreams and search for alternatives.
 There was another rush of attention ahead of Thanksgiving, one of the most popular football days of the year.

 The banning of Reddit’s NFLStreams took place amid a larger push to combat illegal streaming.
 Fox Business reported earlier in the year that the league was taking stronger action ahead of the Super Bowl to shut down illegally operating sites.